 Tips on avoiding dizziness during pregnancy

-• Don't get up too quickly from your bed or chair.
+• Don't get up too quickly from your bed or chair., and give yourself a few minutes once you stand.

-• If you have to stand for any length of time, try clenching your bum muscles for a bit or wriggling your toes, to keep your circulation going.
+• If you have to stand for any length of time, try clenching your bum muscles or wriggling your toes to keep your circulation going.
+If you feel up to it.
+Some light exercise can also help your circulation.

-• Don’t go hungry, otherwise your blood sugar levels could drop.
+• Don’t go hungry or skip meals, otherwise your blood sugar levels could drop.
+Try to eat a healthy balanced diet and keep those snacks close at hand.

 • Get your blood pressure checked by your midwife or doctor.